You just found the best federal resume example this side of the DoD.

 Here's a federal resume template made with our online resume builder.

-If you’re a military to civilian transitioner follow up with Military to Civilian Resume: How to Use Your Military Experience
+If you’re a military to civilian transitioner follow up with Veteran Resume: How to Translate Your Military Experience for a Civilian Job

 What's the Best Format for a Federal Resume?